JustinLamMSFT/microsoft/security/business/identity-access/microsoft-entra-permissions-management.md

 - ### What are cloud permissions?

-    Cloud permissions give identities the ability to perform an action on a resource across AWS, Azure, or GCP.
+    Cloud permissions give identities the ability to perform an action on a resource across Amazon Web Services (AWS), Google Cloud Platform (GCP), and Microsoft Azure.

 - ### What is the principle of least privilege and why is it important?